-Nurse Anesthetists Don't Need Supervision in Colorado, Says Court of Appeals
+Court of Appeals: Nurse Anesthetists Don't Need Supervision in CO

 Colorado hospitals can now choose whether to employ anesthesiologists, nurse anesthetists, or a combination of the two.
 The Colorado Court of Appeals ruled that advanced-practice nurses can administer anesthetics without supervision in response to an appeal by the Colorado Society of Anesthesiologists and the Colorado Medical Society.